Collegiate wrestling: Tournaments

 Often, many colleges and universities in the United States will compete with their teams in what is known as a tournament.
-In the tournament, from eight, 16, 32, 64, 75, or more individual wrestlers/teams can compete in each bracket.
-This allows many schools to establish their rankings, not only for individual student-wrestlers, but also for college and university wrestling teams as a whole (e.g. a conference or regional championship, or the NCAA Division I Wrestling Championships).
-A tournament committee usually administers the event and after individual and team entries have been verified, the officials then determine the order of the matches (called "drawing") by certain brackets (e.g. brackets of eight, 16, etc.).
-The tournament officials when doing this drawing take into account each wrestler's win–loss record, previous tournament placements, and other factors that indicate the wrestler's ability.
+In the tournament, 8, 16, 32, 64, 75, or more individual wrestlers/teams can compete in each bracket.
+This allows many schools to establish their rankings, not only for individual student-wrestlers, but also for college and university wrestling teams as a whole, such as a conference or regional championship, or the NCAA Division I Wrestling Championships.
+A tournament committee usually administers the event and after individual and team entries have been verified, the officials then determine the order of the matches, called "drawing", by certain brackets, such as brackets of 8 or 16.
+When doing this, the tournament officials doing the drawing take into account each wrestler's win–loss record, previous tournament placements, and other factors that indicate the wrestler's ability.
 With that in mind, wrestlers who are noticed as having the most superior records are bracketed so that two top-ranked superior wrestlers in each weight class do not compete against each other in an early round.
 This is called seeding.

 Tournaments are often sponsored by a college or university and are usually held on Friday, Saturday, Sunday, or over any of two days within the weekend.
 Admission is often charged to cover costs and make a small profit for the host.
 A tournament begins with weigh-ins starting two hours or less before competition begins on the first day or one hour or less before competitions begins on any subsequent day.
-An allowance of one pound is granted for each subsequent day of the tournament.
+An allowance of one pound (0.45 kg) is granted for each subsequent day of the tournament.

 With the drawing and weigh-ins completed, wrestlers then compete in two brackets in each of the 10 weight classes.
 If there are not enough wrestlers to fill up the bracket in a weight class, a bye will be awarded to a wrestler who does not have to compete against another wrestler in his pairing.
-After taking account the number of byes, the first round in each weight class then begins.
+After taking account of the number of byes, the first round in each weight class then begins.
 Most college wrestling tournaments are in double elimination format.
 The last two wrestlers in the upper (championship) bracket wrestle for first place in the finals, with the loser winning second place.
-In other words, a wrestler cannot place higher than third if he is knocked down to the lower (wrestle-back) bracket by losing in the championship semi-finals.
+A wrestler cannot place higher than third if they are knocked down to the lower (wrestle-back) bracket by losing in the championship semi-finals.
 This is largely the result of time constraints: one-day tournaments often last into the evening.

 If the winner of the wrestle-back bracket were allowed to challenge the winner of the championship bracket in the championship, the tournament could continue well past midnight before finishing.